Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The aluminum alloy build of this bike makes it a fitting choice for active bikers who are used to difficult terrain.
 As it includes a 350W motor, the Vivi folding bike on pedal assist offers a range of up to 50 miles, and the e-bike mode gives you up to 25 miles after a 4-6-hour charge.
 It has a load capacity of 330 lbs.

 WHY WE LIKE IT: This e-bike allows workers to get to work quickly and easily.
 It’s convenient for quick trips around the city due to the space-saving design, and it has a quiet and reliable hub motor.

 The Jetson electric bike has a folding design and a convenient carrying handle, making it very portable.
 On a single charge, you can ride this bike for up to 15 miles.
 It has a maximum speed of 15 mph, so you can reach your destination promptly.
 The 250W motor is also very quiet.
 Made with an aluminum alloy material, the JBOLT bike will stand up to weather damage for long-term use.
 This e-bike also comes with 12” wheels and weighs 34 lbs.

-This lightweight vehicle features LED lights on front and back to ensure a safe ride at night, while the adjustable seat provides comfort while riding down hills and trails.
-It also has a twist throttle acceleration feature.
+This lightweight vehicle features LED lights on the front and back to ensure a safe ride at night, while the adjustable seat provides comfort while riding down hills and trails.
+It also has a twist-throttle acceleration feature.
 Since the Jetson bike has foldable handlebars, it’s very easy to store, thanks to the space-saving design.
 It supports a weight of up to 250 lbs.

 Award: BEST FOR OFF-ROAD